A Tiger in the Zoo

 - Right to freedom is highlighted as the theme of the poem.
 The tiger may be well fed and protected in the zoo.
 However, he can’t stay happy until or unless he is free to live, hunt and run under the open sky.

 - The poet has emphasised misuse and abuse of nature by mankind.
-Man has a tendency to control everything and even, nature that's why faces negative consequences of it.
+Man has a tendency to control everything, even nature that's why faces negative consequences of it.

 - The poem voices the message that nature, animals and all creatures must be respected and protected.
-They too, must enjoy their right to live the way they are created by Almighty.
+They too, must enjoy their right to freedom and the right to live the way they are created by Almighty.

 is everyone’s birth right”.
 How does the poet convey this message through the